 Sarah Christianson (b.
-1982) grew up on a four-generation family farm in eastern North Dakota.
-Immersed in this vast and expansive landscape, she developed a deep-rooted affinity for the Great Plains.
-This connection to place has a profound effect on her work.
-Despite moving to San Francisco in 2009, her photographs continue to document the subtleties and nuances of the Midwestern landscape and experience.
+1982) grew up on a four-generation family farm in the heart of eastern North Dakota's Red River Valley (an hour north of Fargo).
+Immersed in that vast expanse of the Great Plains, she developed a strong affinity for its landscape.
+This connection to place has had a profound effect on her work: despite moving to San Francisco in 2009, she continues to document the subtleties and nuances of the Midwestern landscape and experience through long-term projects.

 Christianson earned an MFA in photography from the University of Minnesota.
 She has received grants from the San Francisco Arts Commission and the Center for Cultural Innovation.
 Her work has been exhibited internationally and can be found in the collections of Duke University, the National Museum of Photography in Copenhagen, and several institutions in the Midwest.
 Throughout her work, she uses her personal experiences and connection to the land to evoke a strong sense of place, history, and time.